Developing school readiness through academic, social and emotional development

 Our goal is to help children be school-ready by emphasizing academic, social and emotional development and addressing trauma.
 Children receive high-quality, full-day, year-round preschool education, while parents pursue employment, education, counseling, and/or housing.

-Each day, every child receives two healthy snacks and one hot meal, prepared by our own Nutrition Director.
-Many of our vegetables are grown right in our school garden, and through a new partnership with GroundED, the children are the ones planting and harvesting the produce.
+Each day, every child receives two healthy snacks and one hot meal, prepared by our own Food Program Director/Cook.
+Through a new partnership with GroundED, the children are the ones planting and harvesting the produce.
 Students also get daily naps, potty training, and regular field trips and activities like music, dance, and sports.

 Precious Lamb offers a monthly mentoring program for our current and former mothers called “Breakfast Club.”
 While we break bread together, we encourage one another, find empathy and support, and build relationships.
 Breakfast Club is a time for laughter and creativity.
 It’s often an emotional experience too, as our mothers lean on one another and forge lasting friendships.
 One month, it might include resume building, interview tutorials, a painting class, yoga, or another engaging and useful lesson.
 Our mothers leave better equipped as parents, with support and skills to help their families become more successful and stable.